 - Fold the chocolate chips into the batter.

-- Place the pan in preheated oven and bake at 350 degrees for 45-50 minutes.
+- Place pan in the oven and bake at 350 degrees for 45 minutes.

 - Cool loaf in pan for 10 minutes, then transfer to a wire cooling rack.

 For best results, measure ingredients by weight (when given).

 Keywords: chocolate chip pumpkin bread, healthier pumpkin bread, paleo pumpkin bread, gluten free chocolate chip pumpkin bread, easy pumpkin bread recipe, paleo chocolate chip pumpkin bread, grain free pumpkin bread